bonniss/blueform/README.md

 }
 ```

-Array fields are backed by React Hook Form’s `useFieldArray` under the hood.
+Array fields are backed by RHF’s `useFieldArray` under the hood.

 ### `hidden`